 I still remember it from 15 years ago.
-I was a Tech Magazine editor in a meeting with an Australian channel distributor and our sales lady, who normally checked out of the conversation once we started talking about the technical intricacies of products, literally yelped out loud when a case for a BlueTooth speaker was put on the table.
+I was a Tech Magazine editor in a meeting with an Australian channel distributor and our female sales manager, who normally checked out of the conversation once we started talking about the technical intricacies of products, literally yelped out loud when a case for a BlueTooth speaker was put on the table.
 Why?
 Because it was bright pink.
 She said, “I want that.”
 She didn’t know what it was.

-Let’s just say that they too wanted it at first glance.
+Let’s just say that they, too, wanted it at first glance.
 A lot.
 They didn’t care about the specs, power or portability.

-Performance can be tweaked and tuned to an impressive degree using MSI’s Creator Center app which is an expanded version of MSI’s Dragon Center overclocking stalwart.
+Performance can be tweaked and tuned to an impressive degree using MSI’s Creator Center app which is an expanded version of MSI’s gamer-oriented, Dragon Center overclocking counterpart.
 While you can still dial performance up and down to suit power consumption or silence, you can also prioritise apps and even choose the number of cores and threads they take up - which can be particularly useful for rendering graphics and compiling code.

 On the left are two USB-C ports that are ThunderBolt 3 compatible.
 One is used for the power adapter.
 There’s also a MicroSD card reader with UHS II (300MB/s) transfer speeds.
 On the right are two Type-A USB 3.1 Gen 2 ports plus a 3.5mm audio jack.
 Wi-Fi 6 and BlueTooth 5 are also catered for.

-Beyond that, it’s worth noting that the Prestige 14 comes with a matching pink BlueTooth mouse and a pink neoprene carry case.
+Beyond that, it’s worth noting that the Prestige 14 comes with a matching, pink, BlueTooth mouse and a pink neoprene carry case.